Brooke Army Medical Center

 Through an affiliation with Baylor University, students enrolled in the Army-Baylor University Doctoral Fellowship in Orthopaedic Manual Physical Therapy at Brooke Army Medical Center, Fort Sam Houston, Texas, complete additional requirements and may qualify for a Doctor of Science in Physical Therapy degree.
 The Graduate School of Baylor University provides academic oversight for the program.
 The uniqueness of this program necessitates significant differences in policies and procedures.
 Please refer to the most current Student Handbook published by this graduate program for details.

-Candidates for admission to the program must hold a master’s degree (M.P.T.) or entry level doctoral degree (D.P.T.) in physical therapy from a program accredited by the Commission on the Accreditation of Physical Therapy Education.
+Candidates for admission to the program must hold an entry level doctoral degree in physical therapy (D.P.T.), or a transitional doctor of physical therapy degree from a program accredited by the Commission on the Accreditation of Physical Therapy Education.
 They must have a minimum of four years experience in orthopaedic physical therapy upon entry into the program and be a board-certified specialist through the APTA in Orthopaedics, Sports, or Electromyography.
 Applicants must present a grade point average and scores on the GRE General Exam that are predictive of success in this program.
 Candidates must also meet the entrance requirements of the Graduate School of Baylor University.
 Uniformed services candidates are selected by a competitive board process by their respective uniformed service.

 The curriculum was developed as a clinical fellowship in orthopaedic manual physical therapy based on the Description of Advanced Specialty Practice (DASP) in Orthopaedic Manual Physical Therapy by the American Academy of Orthopaedic Manual Physical Therapists.